-Are you in an “eating rot”?
-This means you have a terrible bout of “zero-appetite.”
+Are you in an “eating rut”?
 Everyone goes through it one time or another.
-No worries!
-My hubby and kids can never say no to any pasta dish.
-Who wouldn’t love it?
+That is why I do my best to create variety in the dishes that I cook.
+One of the family’s faves is fettuccine.
 Even though pasta means carbs overload, I could NEVER EVER say no to it!
 Here’s a super quick and sumptuous Fettuccine Alfredo pasta that everyone will surely enjoy.
 This Fettuccine Alfredo pasta recipe is also great for busy weeknights!
 Before we check out the recipe, let’s talk about this much-loved dish — pasta!

 Pasta, is it healthy?